gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-power.rst

 Note on Current Consumption
 ---------------------------

 You may see while looking at motor curves that the stall current of FTC motors can be as high as 11 amps per motor.
-FTC batteries can only provide 20 A of current output before blowing the fuse.
-However, even if the 20 A limit isn't reached, drawing too much current can cause other motors to feel sluggish or unresponsive.
-Care should be taken that more then two motors are never stalled at the same time.
+FTC batteries can only provide 20 amps of current output before blowing the fuse is likely.
+However, even if the 20 amp limit isn't reached, drawing too much current can cause other motors to feel sluggish or unresponsive.
+Care should be taken to ensure that more than two motors are never stalled at the same time.

-.. note:: You may ignore this exception when dealing with mecanum drivetrains, as they will generally slip before the motors actually reach their stall current.
-However, placing very low gear ratios or more than 4 motors on traction drivetrains can exceed the current limit of an FTC Battery.
+.. note:: You may be able to ignore this when dealing with mecanum drivetrains, as they will generally slip before the motors actually reach their stall current.
+However, placing very low gear ratios or more than 4 motors on traction drivetrains can exceed the current limit of an FTC battery.

 Motors can pull "transient current" where they pull a large amount of current for extremely brief amounts of time.
 This often happens when the motor starts moving or when a momentary load is placed on it.
 While transients generally cannot cause a fuse to pop, they can cause other issues, such as sluggish control if pulled by a motor, or low voltage if the transient is pulled by a servo (goBILDA Super Speed servos have been observed to do this occasionally).